5 Essential Elements in Architectural Visualisation for Effective Land Estate Sales

 Alternatively, if the developer of the land estate is going to provide their own designs, individual home product shots may be required to help the marketing team.
 The most common challenge with the product shots is that, typically, these estates are in growth areas and are at the lower end of the market, so the design of the homes is often constrained by budgets.

-What this means is that more effects, such as lighting and extra interior detail, is required to dress up these homes beyond what they will look like in real life.
+What this means is that more effects, such as lighting and extra interior detail, are required to dress up these homes beyond what they will look like in real life.

 Element 4 – Natural or Man-made Amenity Features – Playgrounds / Parklands / Wetlands Perspectives